thenexthub/Codira/docs/HighLevelSILOptimizations.rst

 Why do we need high-level optimizations?
 -----------------------------------------

-Swift containers are implemented in the Swift standard library in Swift code.
+Codira containers are implemented in the Codira standard library in Codira code.
 Traditional compiler optimizations can remove some of the redundancy that is found in high-level code, but not all of it.
-Without knowledge of the Swift language the optimizer can't perform high-level optimizations on the built-in containers.
+Without knowledge of the Codira language the optimizer can't perform high-level optimizations on the built-in containers.
 For example::

   Dict["a"] = 1
   Dict["a"] = 2

-Any Swift developer could identify the redundancy in the code sample above.
+Any Codira developer could identify the redundancy in the code sample above.
 Storing two values into the same key in the dictionary is inefficient.
-However, optimizing compilers are unaware of the special semantics that the Swift dictionary has and can't perform this optimization.
+However, optimizing compilers are unaware of the special semantics that the Codira dictionary has and can't perform this optimization.
 Traditional compilers would start optimizing this code by inlining the subscript function call and try to analyze the sequence of load/store instructions.
 This approach is not very effective because the compiler has to be very